tomjkidd/undertow-pedestal-template/README.md

 # com.tomjkidd/undertow-pedestal

-A Leiningen template for using undertow and pedestal to provide a web server
+A lein template that integrates the undertow web server with clojure pedestal

 ## Usage